Dexedrine Abuse Signs, Symptoms, and Addiction Treatment

 - Psychological issues such as mania, psychosis, and a tendency toward aggressive or violent behavior.

 If you’ve seen Dexedrine causing problems in your life or the life of someone you care about, you are not alone.
-Call 1-888-744-0069 to discuss your options with a treatment support specialist.
+Call American Addiction Centers (AAC) free at to discuss your options with a treatment support specialist.

 Teen Dexedrine Abuse